-This dashboard can be used to track the following KPIs :
+This dashboard can be used to track the following KPIs:

-- Asset turnover: It provides the value of the business revenue relatively to the value of assets. - Asset turnover = Revenue/Total assets - Unit costs : This manufacturing KPI calculates the total costs involved in the production of an item, which includes fixed and variable costs - Return on Asset (ROA): This manufacturing metric demonstrates how profitable a company is relative to its overall assets - Maintenance costs : This manufacturing KPI tells which equipment needs more maintenance, where resources should be focused, and what preventive steps can optimize maintenance in the future.
+• Asset Turnover: It provides the value of the business revenue relatively to the value of assets.

+Asset turnover = Revenue/Total assets

+- Unit Costs: This manufacturing KPI calculates the total costs involved in the production of an item, which includes fixed and variable costs - Return On Asset (ROA): This manufacturing metric demonstrates how profitable a company is relative to its overall asset - Maintenance Costs: This manufacturing KPI tells which equipment needs more maintenance, where resources should be focused, and what preventive steps can optimize maintenance in the future.

+IV.
 ROOT CAUSE ANALYSIS FOR DEVIATION